mikehat/case-insensitive-match/README.markdown

 There is also a real-world bench test that compares different algorithms while looking for links in an HTML file with Text.HTML.TagSoup.
 This bench involves a lot of work other than string comparison, so the differences between algorithms is slim, but usually measurable.
-Build an run:
+Build and run:

     $ cabal build bench-tagsoup
     ...